What is Full Cycle Recruiting?

 A Limited Number of Candidates

-When there’s only one person who is responsible for the entirety of the recruiting process, there’s a limited number of candidates that they can realistically access and serve.
+When only one person is responsible for the entirety of the recruiting process, they can realistically access and serve a limited number of candidates.

-In a small company, where full cycle recruitment is more likely to happen, this only becomes a problem where hiring demands exceed their capacity.
+In a small company, where full-cycle recruitment is more likely to occur, this only becomes a problem when hiring demands exceed capacity.

 Due to this inherent limitation, full cycle recruitment can also be disadvantageous to larger companies.
 Say a large company favors a model where they have multiple recruiters, but each recruiter is running a full cycle recruitment process according to the roles they must fill.
 Each recruiter would exclusively communicate with their candidates throughout the whole hiring process.
 While this is a viable way of running a recruitment team, it does mean that candidates are siloed according to the recruiter they deal with.
 It can easily happen that recruiter number 1 is unaware that the ideal hire for a post they’re trying to fill is lying in recruiter number 2’s reject pile.